Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 How To Prepare for Supermarket Supply Chain Challenges

-While many things affect the supply chain —like extreme weather or health issues — that you don’t have control over, there are still many ways supermarkets can stay prepared.
+While uncontrollable factors affect the supply chain — like extreme weather or foodborne disease outbreaks — there are still many ways supermarkets can stay prepared.

 1. Use Inventory Management Software